ACC Clay Program

 Upon completion of the BFA or Craft Certificate in clay, our graduates tend to be confident and self-directed in the studio.
 Graduates become independent studio potters or sculptors doing one-of-a-kind or production work, or teachers at the K-12 or college level, and many go on to operate private or public teaching studios and/or galleries.
 To see what some of our former students are doing now, scroll to the bottom of the Links page and click on the names.

-Housing is available onsite, and a shuttle van provides free transportation three times a day Monday through Thursday between the Craft Center and the main Tennessee Tech University campus in Cookeville.
+Student housing is available onsite, and a shuttle van provides free transportation three times a day Monday through Thursday between the Craft Center and the main Tennessee Tech University campus in Cookeville.

 Click on the thumbnails below to see a larger image.